 1. How Long You Live Affects Your Safe Withdrawal Rate

 Figuring out when you want to retire, and how long you plan to live after retiring, involves estimation.
-You may live to reach 115.
-But your estimate impacts your decision about when to retire and has an enormous impact on how much you can withdraw every year.
+You may live to reach age 115.
+But your life expectancy estimate impacts your decision about when to retire and affects how much you can withdraw every year.

 2. The Younger You Retire, the More Flexible You Should Be